 Reassessing Your Marketing Goals

-Starting off the year, we sometimes make elaborate plans based on what we want and not what we need.
-Even if we make more reasonable plans, depending on how sustainable those plan may have been, a reassessment may be necessary.
+Starting the year, we sometimes make elaborate plans based on what we want and not what we need.
+Even if we make more reasonable plans, depending on how sustainable that plan may have been, a reassessment may be necessary.
 Here are three questions you need to consider when you are ready to reassess your marketing goals: